airavata-courses/airavata-courses.github.io/README.md

 Science gateways are distributed computing environments that enable scientists to conduct computational experiments on computing clouds and supercomputers and have revolutionized bioinformatics, computational chemistry, nano-engineering, and other scientific fields by bringing unprecedented computing power to a broad community of scientists.

 Gateways are interesting topics in their own right.
-Modern gateway systems are moving towards microservice architectures and DevOps principles such as containerization (Docker), continuous integration and continuous delivery.
+Modern gateway systems are moving towards microservice architectures and DevOps principles employing containerization (using Docker), continuous integration and continuous delivery.

  Many gateways are also investigating how to integrate Apache’s “big data” and cloud computing software projects like Apache Mesos, Apache Spark, Apache Samza, Apache JClouds and Apache Kafka.
 RPC versus message-oriented middleware at scale is also an open question, as are NoSQL versus Relational DB approaches for gateway data management.
 Finally, as gateways typically include Web-based user environments, choosing the right technologies and crafting the correct user experience are challenging problems.

 In this course, students will be divided into development teams, and each team will build a science gateway software as a service system from scratch.
 Teams will be encouraged to explore alternative technologies and ways for building science gateways as well as learning DevOps principles for deploying robust cloud services.
 Students will also be introduced to the Apache Software Foundation’s open community governance principles for open source software and will learn how to effectively interact with Apache Software Foundation projects in order to become committers and project management committee members.

+### Course Objectives

+* In depth understanding of core concepts of science gateway architectures.

+* Study of both abstract concepts and practical techniques for building science gateways.

+* Hands-on experience in developing a science gateway from scratch while working with Open Source philosophies - particularly modelled after Apache Software Foundation.

+* Applying the general concepts of Distributed Systems and understanding state of the art in applicable areas. ### Course Outcome * After successfully completing this course, students should be ready to contribute to open source projects, apply general concepts of distributed systems to computational science problems and in general adopt to emerging paraidgms and architectures.
+* The course will prepare the students to compete in Google Summer of Code like programs.
+* The course will cover breadth of topics and is expected to be rigorous and requires strong class and mailing list participation.
+Grades will be dependent on all of these aspects.

-### Instructors
+## Instructors
 The course will be taught by Marlon Pierce and Suresh Marru, who lead the IU Science Gateway Group and are project management committee members for the Apache Airavata open source software.

 ## Prerequisites